Girolamo Savonarola: Aftermath and legacy

 Savonarolan religious ideas found a reception elsewhere.
 In Germany and Switzerland the early Protestant reformers, most notably Martin Luther himself, read some of the friar's writings and praised him as a martyr and forerunner whose ideas on faith and grace anticipated Luther's own doctrine of justification by faith alone.
-In France many of his works were translated and published and Savonarola came to be regarded as a precursor of evangelical, or Huguenot, reform though Savonarola himself had remained a believer in the dogmas of the Catholic church and even in his last major work had defended the institution of the papacy.
+In France many of his works were translated and published and Savonarola came to be regarded as a precursor of evangelical, or Huguenot reform.
+In Wittenberg, the hometown of Martin Luther, a statue of Girolamo Savonarola was erected to honour him.

+Carafa Pope Paul IV in 1558 declared that Savonarola was not a heretic.
+Savonarola had remained a believer in the dogmas of the Catholic church and even in his last major work had defended the institution of the papacy.
 Within the Dominican Order Savonarola was seen as a devotional figure ("the evolving image of a Counter-Reformation saintly prelate"), and in this benevolent guise his memory lived on.
 Philip Neri, founder of the Oratorians, a Florentine who had been educated by the San Marco Dominicans, also defended Savonarola's memory.

-In Wittenberg, the hometown of Martin Luther, a statue of Girolamo Savonarola was erected to honour him.
+18th century Spanish defense

+In the early 18th century, Savonarola’s reputation was defended in Spain by the Dominican friar Manuel Joseph de Medrano, Predicador General and Choronista of the Dominican Order.
+Medrano authored the Vida de la admirable Virgen Santa Inés de Monte Policiano, which included a theological defense of Savonarola's sanctity and prophetic mission.
+His writings were praised and analyzed in Tertulia histórica y apologética (Zaragoza, c.
+1730) by the jurist Doctor Jayme Ardanaz y Centellas.
+In this work, Medrano's scholarship, moderation, and courteous style were highlighted, and his arguments against the criticisms of Savonarola by the renowned Benedictine scholar Benito Jerónimo Feijóo were carefully examined in a scholarly dialogue.
+This Spanish Dominican contribution reflects the continued cross-European reassessment of Savonarola’s moral and prophetic role well before the modern period.